ga-chicago/gulp-boilerplate/README.md

 # Gulp Example

-> A sample gulpfile for teaching Gulp to students.
+> Simple Express app used to teach Gulp and why it's useful

+This gulp boilerplate uses a simple, single-route Express application in order to show what task runners are useful for while also teaching the gulp API.

 ## Installation and setup

 Because this is meant for students we want to keep this as simple as possible.
 Let's start with system requirements:

-- Node.js 4.0+
+- Node.js 5.0+ (nvm usage is preferred)
 - Gulp (task runner)
 - Bower (front-end package manager)